kwatcharasupat/divide-and-remaster-v3/README.md

 ## Recreating the dataset

-The source code for recreating the dataset will be made available in this repository by September.
-(You can imagine that pulling data from 40 different datasets leads to a very messy source code 😭.
-I'm trying to standardize it so that it's easier to develop on in future iterations)
+The source code for recreating the dataset in in `dnr-v3`.

 ## License